Best Wearables API for Startups: What to Look For and Top Options

 Which wearable API is best for startups?

-The best platform depends on your product’s goals.
+The best platform depends on your product's goals, but ROOK is clearly the best option for many reasons.

 In general, the right API should help you: